rakelley/rakelley/views/posts/2015_06_03_deploying-sinatra-microsites-with-git.md

 gem install bundler
 ```

-then make the folder for your project at the location you previously put in your
-config files.
-You then need to create an RVM wrapper in order for our RVM
+You then need to create an RVM wrapper in order for our RVM environment to be
-environment to be loaded from any script we run.
+loaded from any script we run.
 This is done with

 ```
 rvm alias create my_project ruby-VERSION@GEMSET